Milt Gross: Comic strips and books

 In 1930, Gross published what many consider his masterpiece, the pantomime tale He Done Her Wrong: The Great American Novel and Not a Word in It — No Music, Too.
 Minus words, this "novel" is composed entirely of pen-and-ink cartoons, nearly 300 pages long, and is comparable to such silent films serials as The Perils of Pauline.
 It resembled (and parodied) Lynd Ward's Gods' Man, the first American wordless novel, published the previous year..
 It has been reprinted several times, including an abridged version in 1983 (retitled Hearts of Gold) and in 2005 by Fantagraphics, under its original title.

 Starting in 1931, Gross worked for the Hearst chain, doing various syndicated comic strips and Sunday topper strips, including Dave's Delicatessen, Banana Oil, Pete the Pooch, Count Screwloose from Tooloose, Babbling Brooks, Otto and Blotto, The Meanest Man, Draw Your Own Conclusion, I Did It and I'm Glad! and That's My Pop! (which later became a radio show).
 While his strips' vocabulary moved closer to standard English over time, his work always maintained Yiddish touches.
 In 1936, he illustrated two books in collaboration, Pasha the Persian (by Margaret Linden) and What's This? (with Robert M. Low and Lou Wedemar).

 In 1945, the year of his book Dear Dollink, he suffered a heart attack and went into semi-retirement.
 His last book was I Shouda Ate the Eclair (published 1946), in which one Mr. Figgits nearly starts World War III because he refuses to eat a chocolate éclair.
 In 1946–47, his work appeared in the short-lived comic book Picture News.
 His final published work appeared in the pages of comic books published by American Comics Group, including two issues of Milt Gross Funnies.
 In 1950, two of his earlier books were combined as Hiawatta and De Night in De Front From Chreesmas.

 Animation

 Gross made occasional animated films through the silent film era, including The Ups & Downs of Mr. Phool Phan (his first), Useless Hints by Fuller Prunes, Izzy Able the Detective and How My Vacation Spent Me.
 Most of these were for Bray Productions, the studio of John R. Bray.
 Others were for Universal.

-In 1939, he returned to animation with two MGM cartoons, Jitterbug Follies and Wanted: No Master, featuring Count Screwloose (voiced by Mel Blanc) and J.R.
+In 1939, he returned to animation by directing two cartoons at Metro-Goldwyn-Mayer, Jitterbug Follies and Wanted: No Master, featuring Count Screwloose (voiced by Mel Blanc) and J.R.
 The Wonderdog.
 According to Bill Littlejohn, they were both extremely funny works.
-But Fred Quimby thought them to be too vulgar and had Gross fired.
+Fred Quimby thought them to be too vulgar and had Gross fired.
+Animator William Hanna and screenwriter Joseph Barbera despised the experience and believed the films to be subpar.
 Gross would also co-write the 1943 Screen Gems cartoon He Can't Make It Stick (directed by John Hubley and Paul Sommer), after he pitched the story to then-producer Dave Fleischer and writer Stephen Longstreet.